mrdk/mind/doc/words.rst

 .. word:: ,"

-      Read until the next `"` and put the resulting string at the end of the dictionary.
+   Read until the next ``"`` char and put the resulting string at the end of the dictionary.
 The space character immediately after the word does not belong to the string.

 .. word:: entry,	( str addr -- )

-      Put a new entry at the end of the end of the dictionary. *str* is its name and addr is stored in its CFA field.
+   Put a new entry at the end of the end of the dictionary. *str* is its name and *addr* is stored in its CFA field.

 .. word:: latest	( -- addr )

       Variable for the address of the latest dictionary entry.